Tuesday, 30 June 2020

 However, before you do, let me say that I have an earlier single that I remember buying, namely I RECALL A GYPSY WOMAN by DON WILLIAMS.
 It came out in 1973, but I must've bought it later, after hearing it on the radio one night, as I'm pretty sure I'd left school by then.
 Below, should you be interested, are numbers 2 to 5 of the first five singles I bought, though they might not be displayed in the exact sequence I got them.

 In a sense, he was fast-tracked - in one end and out the other - with a brief spell at Haslar in between, but imagine having the brass neck to claim being an officer on H.M.S.
 Sheffield, a designated war grave and memorial to the 20 sailors who lost their lives on it.
 I very much doubt he'd ever set foot on the ship, even when he was still in the Navy.
-He now claims he's a Falklands veteran, though as a land-based hospital porter (if he was still in that job in '82), it's unlikely that he was anywhere near the place.
+He now claims he's a Falklands veteran, though as a land-based hospital worker (if he was still in that job in '82), it's unlikely that he was anywhere near the place.
 What a lowlife, eh?
 A complete fantasist and @rsehole to boot!

 BABE OF THE DAY - PAULA PERIL...

-Alias VALERIE PEREZ, a woman guaranteed to make
+Alias VALERIE PEREZ, a woman

-is - how did she know that red's my favourite colour?
+she know red's my favourite colour?

-Saturday 20 June 2020
+Saturday, 20 June 2020

 KID DOES COMICS...